Devetak/DiscoDiff.jl/README.md

 ```

 Currently supports only scalar to scalar functions.
+Currently assumes that the discontinuity is at `f(0)` only.

 # Heaviside Function Documentation